Job Title: Program Director

-- Improve the effectiveness of the HOC camp programs by establishing clear and concise goals.
+- Improve the effectiveness of camp programs by establishing clear and concise goals.

 - Ensure that proper equipment use and safety rules are followed by staff.

 - Work with Program Staff to create and execute camp programming that is age appropriate, productive, and fun.

 - Attend, organize and facilitate sessions and programming for Staff Orientation Week in late June.

 - Participate in and take a leadership role in the training for land search and rescue procedures and assume a leadership role during a land emergency.

 - Carry an assigned radio and be available in case of an emergency at all times.